Justice Department opens probe into Louisiana State Police | WTOP News

 By its own tally, 67% of state police uses of force in recent years were against Black people, who make up 33% of the state’s population.

-The action comes as Gov. John Bel Edwards prepares to testify before a bipartisan panel of state lawmakers investigating Greene’s death.
-Edwards and his lawyers privately watched the video showing Greene taking his final breaths during his fatal arrest — footage that didn’t reach prosecutors until nearly two years after Greene’s May 10, 2019, death.
+The action comes as Edwards prepares to testify before a bipartisan panel of state lawmakers investigating Greene’s death.
+AP reported last month that the Democratic governor and his lawyers privately watched video showing Greene taking his final breaths during his fatal arrest — footage that didn’t reach prosecutors until nearly two years after Greene’s May 10, 2019, death.

 Federal prosecutors also are still investigating whether police brass obstructed justice to protect troopers in the Greene case — and whether they sought to conceal evidence of troopers beating other Black motorists.